Coordinated Engineering and Engineering Honors

-Qualified students already matriculated at Brooklyn College may apply to join the Coordinated Engineering Program at any time.
+Qualified students already enrolled at Brooklyn College may apply to join the Coordinated Engineering Program at any time.

 Brooklyn College/CUNY application forms may be obtained online.

-Engineering Honors is federated with the Brooklyn College Honors Academy, an intellectual community offering study facilities, faculty consultation, computer access and academic opportunities appropriate to honors students' abilities and needs.
-In the Honors Academy Commons Room, members make new friends among other ambitious, academically talented students like themselves.
+Engineering Honors is associated with the Brooklyn College Honors Academy, an intellectual community offering study facilities, faculty consultation, computer access, and academic opportunities appropriate to honors students' abilities and needs.
+In the Honors Academy Commons, members make new friends among other ambitious, academically talented students like themselves.

-Students who do not meet the admission requirements for Engineering Honors may still be accepted to the Brooklyn College Coordinated Engineering Program and may be eligible for the Engineering Honors Program after two semesters.
+Students who do not meet the admission requirements for Engineering Honors may still be accepted to the Brooklyn College Coordinated Engineering Program.
 Students already matriculated at Brooklyn College may apply to join the Coordinated Engineering Program and Engineering Honors at any time.

 The Brooklyn College Coordinated Engineering Program provides a superior education at a manageable cost.

-Brooklyn College students who have completed the program and who transfer to NYUPoly will receive financial aid in terms of government grants and loans for their final two years of study.
+Brooklyn College students who have completed the program and who transfer to NYU Tandon will receive financial aid in terms of government grants, scholarships, and loans for their final two years of study.
 Those who transfer to the Grove School of Engineering at City College or the College of Staten Island Engineering Science Program continue to pay tuition as set by the City University of New York.

 To learn more about the Brooklyn College Coordinated Engineering Program and Engineering Honors, please contact:

-Broeklundian Professor of Physics and Director, Coordinated Engineering Program
+Professor of Physics and Director, Coordinated Engineering and Engineering Honors Program